eslint/eslint/docs/rules/key-spacing.md

 ### 2. Vertically align values `"align": "value"`

-Use the `align` option to enforce vertical alignment of all values in an object literal.
+Use the `align` option to enforce vertical alignment of values in an object literal.
 This mode still respects `beforeColon` and `afterColon` where possible, but it will pad with spaces after the colon where necessary.
+Groups of properties separated by blank lines are considered distinct and can have different alignment than other groups.

 The following patterns are considered valid: